There are illegal scams in operation where the Clifford Chance name and/or the names of our lawyers are being abused.

 The Clifford Chance name and sometimes the names of individual lawyers within our firm have been used in various fraudulent scam emails, letters and phone calls.

-Other fraudulent communications involving use of our name typically seek to identify a victim by suggesting that an inheritance or a job can be obtained by paying an upfront fee.
+Fraudulent communications involving use of our name typically seek to identify a victim by suggesting that an inheritance or a job can be obtained by paying an upfront fee.
 Another variant is to send demands for money in relation to non-existent claims.
 Sometimes fake documents referring to the firm's name and/or its lawyers are sent to the victim.

 Common themes include: